drakkan/sftpgo/docs/full-configuration.md

     - `entries_soft_limit`, integer.
     - `entries_hard_limit`, integer.
 The number of banned IPs and host scores kept in memory will vary between the soft and hard limit.
     - `safelist_file`, string.
 Path to a file containing a list of ip addresses and/or networks to never ban.
     - `blocklist_file`, string.
 Path to a file containing a list of ip addresses and/or networks to always ban.
+The lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+An host that is already banned will not be automatically unbanned if you put it inside the safe list, you have to unban it using the REST API.
 - **"sftpd"**, the configuration for the SFTP server
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving SFTP requests.
 0 means disabled.
 Default: 2022